-- 1. Please describe why how your Transcatheter Aortic Valves are differentiated from other suppliers in terms of quality, material, and other relevant attributes. - 2.
-Please provide a full list of catalog items with details. - 3.
-Please include availability and lead times of your product in the supply chain environment. - 4.
-Please include any warranty information of your products.
+- 1. Describe how your intraocular lenses are differentiated from other suppliers in terms of quality, material, and other relevant attributes. - 2.
+Provide a full list of catalog items with details, including individual part numbers to cover each individual size and range. - 3.
+Include availability and lead times of your product in the supply chain environment. - 4.
+Include any warranty information about your products.